Sustainable cloud servers: what is green cloud storage?

 As mentioned earlier, server virtualisation is a key strategy for maximising resource utilisation and therefore reducing the total number of servers and storage devices needed.
 If cloud hosting providers want to lessen their environmental impact, they should decrease their energy consumption by investing in hardware and software that eliminates inefficiencies.
 Strategies such as frequency scaling can also improve the energy efficiency of data centre equipment.

-Fasthosts green cloud hosting and green data centres
+Fasthosts green data centres

 Plus, our data centres are ISO 50001-certified, which highlights the efficiency of our energy management systems.
 Not only is our energy from renewable sources, but it’s also allocated in the most effective way possible to maximise efficiency and productivity.
+Our Tier IV data centre in Worcester even has electric car charging points, green roofs, and bug hotels to strengthen our commitment to the environment!